jujumilk3/jujumilk3/README.md

 ### Backend Engineer
 Hello, I'm a backend programmer who mainly uses Python.
 I also have experience with Node.js and Spring.
 To providing stable services, I am always studying CS, OS, backend development and software infrastructure.

-I have experience working as a quant, so I have an understanding of stocks, derivatives, and cryptocurrency markets.
-So I personally create monitoring systems and automatic investment programs to actively invest in the market.

-But my biggest interest is in programming, so I'm focusing on this.
+Also I'm interested in technology trends so I study functional languages these days.
-To become a good programmer, I always learn, study, record, and make things.
+[To become a good programmer](https://github.com/jujumilk3/to-become-a-better-programmer), I always learn, study, record, and make things.

 ---------